EnterpriseDB/docs/README.md

 1. This project requires Node 10.13.0 or higher to run Gatsby
 2. Install yarn and gatsby with `npm i -g gatsby-cli` and `npm i -g yarn`
 3. Install all packages with `yarn`
+5. Run `git submodule update --init` to initialize the icons submodule
 4. Run the site locally with `gatsby develop`

+## Icons

+We're using the shared [edb-icons repository](https://github.com/rocketinsights/edb-icons) as a git submodule.
+Any updates to icons should be made in this repository.
+When you're ready to pull in changes, run `git submodule update --remote`.
+This will create a change in your local repository that you should commit as part of your next PR.

 ## Content submission